fastlane27/checkers-game/README.md

 Play classic **American Checkers** on an 8x8 checkerboard requiring two human players.

 ### User Stories
-- AAU click on a checker to select it for a move.
+- AAU click on a checker of the color the turn indicator states to select it for a move.
-- AAU click on a valid square to move the selected piece.
+- AAU click on a highlighted/valid square to move the selected piece.
 - AAU click the replay button to reset the board and start a new game.

 ### Wireframe